 Teachers and students embark on learning journeys together to extend and enrich the educational experience.
 Besides helping to make real and concrete what has been learnt in schools, Learning Journeys will broaden the mental horizons of students and contribute to their total development.

-Although Social Studies is a non-examination subject for all levels, assessment will still be necessary to monitor the pupils' progress and evaluate the effectiveness of the Social Studies instructional programme.
-We gather feedback on the pupils' learning through a variety of both formal and non-formal modes of assessment.
+Although Social Studies is a non-examination subject for all levels, assessment will still be necessary to monitor the students' progress and evaluate the effectiveness of the Social Studies instructional programme.
+We gather feedback on the students' learning through a variety of both formal and non-formal modes of assessment.